 My friend and I did it all wrong.

-We had no plan, no idea where to go, and just decided last minute to go visit the Vatican and see the Sistine Chapel.
+We had no plan, no idea where to go, and just decided last minute to go visit the Vatican Museums and see the Sistine Chapel.

-We also TRAVELLED there the wrong way, and only experienced loud busy streets, traffic and tons of tourists.
+We also TRAVELED there the wrong way, and only experienced loud busy streets, traffic, and tons of tourists.

 Of course you could mix up the days as you prefer.

 Let's start our sight-seeing in Rome with a typical Roman breakfast.